Nijam26/Library-Management-System/README.md

 # Library-Management-System
-Projecet Description       :    My project name is Libraary Management System.
+Projecet Description       :    My project name is Library Management System.
 (LMSDB)

 Project Overview Statement : 	As You Know that a Library is collection of books in any institute or bookstore.
 				Librarian resposibilty is to manage all the records of books issued and also returned on Manualy.